tidalcycles/tidal-doc/blog/tidal_profile_heavylifting.md

 And if anyone is still reading. . .
 If you want to check out more:
 - [heavy-lifting.org](https://heavy-lifting.org/)
 - [from scratch session with Graham Dunning](https://youtu.be/ezSdPIKkp98)

+#### Comments
+- What do you think?
+Does this `from-scratch` process resonate?
+Do you different ideas?
+- Add your Comments in the [Club Tidal thread](https://club.tidalcycles.org/t/blog-post-working-with-samples-the-heavy-lifting-way/4643)